coenttb/swift-issue-windows-existential-crash/README.md

 ## Expected Behavior

-The compiler should successfully compile the code with debug info enabled, generating valid DWARF debug information for existential types.
+The compiler should successfully compile the code with debug info enabled.

 ## Actual Behavior